asm1314/Uncloaking-RAID0-HWID-Serials/README.md

 - Intel core processor
 - 2 x SATA drives
 - 2 x NVMe drives
+- Windows 10 & 11 22H2 (all should be supported)

 Requirements:
 1. Your computer must be set up for NVMe or SATA RAID (or both).